forefrontjoel/te-frontend-moviedb/README.md

 - Create a sidebar component that displays watchlist movies
 - Store watchlist in component state (useState)
 - Display the sidebar next to the movie grid

+Tips: If you have a hard time handling the sizing of the watchlist and the movies, look up flex-grow, flex-shrink and flex-basis.
+Check the implementation in MovieCard.module.css.

 ### 📱 Task 2: Make Watchlist Mobile Responsive